varungohil/varungohil.github.io/_posts/2025-01-01-mlsys-debuggability.md

 - training set examples which had most negative contribution to model misbehavior.
 - training set examples which had the most positive contribution to desired model behavior.

-To decide how many examples to include, once can decide a therashold attribution value and include examples above that threshold.
+To decide how many examples to include, once can decide a threshold attribution value and include examples above that threshold.

 Currently, data attribution methods work well on strongly convex models, however this is a growing field and I hope we will soon have efficient predictive attribution estimators for deep neural networks as well.